lsst-ts/ts_wep_new/doc/developer-guide/developer-guide.rst

 * **GenerateDonutCatalogUtils**: Common utility functions for the GenerateDonutCatalog...Tasks.
 * **ExposurePairer**: Subtask to pair intra- and extra-focal exposures heuristically.
 * **TablePairer**: Subtask to pair intra- and extra-focal exposures manually from a table.
 Use generatePairTable.py script as a useful starting point.
+* **ReassignCwfsCutoutsTask**: PipelineTask to pair intra and extra-focal donut stamps assigned to the same extra-focal dataId.
+* **ReassignCwfsCutoutsTaskConfig**: Configuration for ReassignCwfsCutoutsTask.
+* **ReassignCwfsCutoutsTaskConnections**: Connections for ReassignCwfsCutoutsTask.

 .. _WEP_modules_wep_utils: